Church trustees who hold title to a manse are no longer required to file the annual UHT return for 2023 and subsequent years.

 Who should file?

 All non-Canadian property owners and some companies/trusts are required to file the UHT-2900 form with the Canada Revenue Agency (CRA) by April 30 annually.
-The tax itself will likely not apply to most—if any—manses if they are occupied (exemptions 510 or 520).
+The tax itself will NOT apply to most—if any—manses if they are occupied (exemptions 510 or 520).
 However, all non-Canadian property owners and some companies/trusts are required to file even if they will be exempt from paying the tax.

 How to file the UHT-2900